poiyomi/PoiyomiDocs/docs/general/locking.md

 | **"Suit Jacket"** | AudioLink -> Anim Toggle | `_AudioLinkAnimToggle` | `_Suit_Jacket` | `_AudioLinkAnimToggle_Suit_Jacket` |
 | **"Outfit Shirt"** | Color Adjust -> Hue Shift -> Hue Shift | `_MainHueShift` | `_Outfit_Shirt` | `_MainHueShift_Outfit_Shirt` |

+If you enable [Allow custom renaming for locking](/docs/thryeditor/settings.md#allow-custom-renaming-for-locking) under ThryEditor settings, the unique suffix will instead use whichever one you have typed in the field.

 ## Copying Properties for Animation

 ### Copy Property as Keyframe